 In an email received earlier Wednesday he wrote: “The AEB systems on the various vehicles are made by two different manufacturers and there are two different issues that a small number of consumers have indicated with each.
 There are different warranty/TSB service remedy solutions for each vehicle.”

-Yaeger send a statement from Nissan regarding the situation
+Yaeger sent a statement from Nissan regarding the situation:

 “Nissan is committed to customer satisfaction.
 The Technical Service Bulletins (TSB) were released to dealers to help diagnose and address customer concerns related to AEB operation.
 Different models are equipped with different systems, but our message to customers is simple, if a warning lamp is illuminated, or if a customer believes the AEB is not operating as intended, we invite them to immediately visit their dealer for an inspection and diagnosis.”

 We asked if in the situation if is possible to temporarily turn off the AEB until you can get to the dealer or get it fixed.

 “It is possible deactivate AEB/FEB feature, any driver can turn off driver assist functions – including FEB – in the main menu as demonstrated in this video.
 Each time the car is turned off and restarted, however, the system defaults to FEB activated state.
 Nissan isn’t advocating this action, so we wouldn’t want this to be part of our statement. “

 We have learned that it may be better for Nissan owners with the problem to opt-out of the class action lawsuits, if you would prefer to have Nissan buy-back the car as lemon and then buy an alternative vehicle with working AEB functionality.

 The opt-out process must be documented via sending a certified letter with return receipt or email confirmation.